-Finding the Zone If you’re like me, you dream about moments of total focus.
-Time slows.
+NeuroLeadership.
+Finding the Zone.
+If you’re like me, you dream about moments of total focus.

-The science behind disgust - Neuroscience We all have things that disgust us irrationally, whether it be cockroaches or chitterlings or cotton balls.
+The Einstein Effect: Savants and Creativity.
+A Little Matter of Gender: Developmental Differences among Savants.
+Watch the full documentary now (playlist - 2 hours, 38 minutes) Beautiful Minds: The Einstein Effect.
+The science behind disgust - Neuroscience.
+We all have things that disgust us irrationally, whether it be cockroaches or chitterlings or cotton balls.

 For me, it’s fruit soda.
 It started when I was 3; my mom offered me a can of Sunkist after inner ear surgery.
 Still woozy from the anesthesia, I gulped it down, and by the time we made it to the cashier, all of it managed to come back up.
 Although it is nearly 30 years later, just the smell of this “fun, sun and the beach” drink is enough to turn my stomach.
 But what, exactly, happens when we feel disgust?

 Salon spoke with Kelly about hiding the science behind disgust, why we’re captivated by things we find revolting, and how it can be a very dangerous thing.
 Simply speaking, disgust is the response we have to things we find repulsive.
 But there’s also a whole set of things that have a lot of cultural and individual variation about whether it’s considered disgusting.
 So what actually happens when we feel disgusted?
 Disgust initially evolved to protect us from contagious diseases.
 Center for Investigating Healthy Minds.